VejayPersaud/VejayPersaud/README.md

 I'm an enthusiastic **Computer Science** student, rising **Microbiome Researcher**, and experienced **Mathematics Tutor** with a unique interdisciplinary background that bridges **technology**, **social science**, and **creativity**.
 I'm passionate about learning new technologies, solving complex problems, and building solutions that create meaningful impact.

-Currently pursuing a **Bachelor of Science in Computer Science** at the University of Florida, I have hands-on experience with software engineering practices, data structures, programming fundamentals, and VR Development in Unity3D.
+Currently pursuing a **Bachelor of Science in Computer Science** at the University of Florida, I have hands-on experience with enterprise software engineering practices, data structures, programming fundamentals, as well as computational genomics and microbiology.
 My strong foundation in **problem-solving** and **communication** helps me approach every project with a focus on collaboration and continuous learning.

 ![Pixel art of Lethal Company](averagelethalsession.gif)